 - 45% are more likely to shop on a site that offers personalized recommendations

-- 57% of online shoppers are OK with providing personal information as long as it is for their benefit
+- 57% of online shoppers are OK with providing personal information as long as it benefits them

 - 77% would trust businesses more if they explained how they use personal information

-In a research report conducted in 2014, Google found that 55% of teens and 41% of adults in the US are now using voice search more than once per day.
+In a 2014 research report, Google found that 55% of teens and 41% of adults in the US used voice search more than once per day.

-With the growth of voice search, which uses natural language, there's an increase in questions as part of the search phrasing.
-In fact, Search Engine Watch reports the use of search queries starting with “who,” “what,” “where” and “how” has increased by 61% year over year.
-This makes sense because many people are now using their voice and asking for their phones.
+With this growth in natural language voice search, there's an increase in the use of questions in search phrases.
+In fact, Search Engine Watch reports the use of search queries starting with “who,” “what,” “where” and “how” increased 61% year on year.

-If there's one aspect of our lives the IoT era will impact more than any other, it is online shopping and e-commerce.
-IOT devices, from connected cars to smart home appliances, will change the shape of e-commerce by turning every day, inanimate object into potential sales channels for retailers.
-Does the fridge run out of milk?
-Don't worry - it has probably already ordered replenishments via its internet connection.
+If there's one aspect of our lives the IoT will impact more than any other, it’s online shopping and e-commerce.
+IoT devices, from connected cars to smart home appliances, will change the shape of e-commerce by turning every day inanimate objects into potential sales channels for retailers.
+No milk in the fridge?
+Not to worry, the fridge will order some more for you.

 How will the Internet of Things positively influence e-commerce?

-With the Internet of Things already taking over, there are a vast number of connected devices bridging the gap between user and tech.
+With the Internet of Things taking over, a vast array of connected devices are bridging the gap between user and tech.
 From health-tracking Fitbits to smart TVs, the potential impact of IoT devices on e-commerce is huge.
-Here's why that's a very good thing indeed:

 - Inventory can be better managed